Blazorise/Blazorise.Articles/news/2023-11-30-release-notes-140/post.md

 ### Testing with bUnit

 Last but not the least.
-We're thrilled to introduce Blazorise.Tests.bUnit, a new NuGet package for efficiently testing Blazorise components.
+We're thrilled to introduce **Blazorise.Tests.bUnit**, a new **NuGet** package for efficiently testing Blazorise components.
 This addition enhances the testing framework and simplifies the testing process for Blazorise developers.

 Highlights: